Food waste caddies

 Love Food Hate Waste

 Food waste is a major issue.
 Every year UK households throw away seven million tonnes of food and drink.
-Wasting this food costs the average household £470 a year and is bad for the environment.
-We are proud to support the Love Food Hate Waste campaign, which provides great advice on how to reduce food waste through planning meals in advance, storing food correctly, cooking the right amount, using date labels correctly and loving your leftovers.
+All this wasted food costs the average household £470 a year and is bad for the environment.
+You can help tackle the food waste problem by supporting our Love Food Hate Waste campaign.
+It's full of great advice on how to reduce food waste through planning meals in advance, storing food correctly, cooking the right amount, using date labels correctly and loving your leftovers.